normcyr/montreal-aqi-api/README.md

 - JSON contract v1 frozen and validated by tests
 - Suitable for automation and integration
 - API stability guaranteed within v1

 ---

+## Contributing

+Contributions are welcome.

+Please ensure that:

+- tests pass (`pytest`)
+- the JSON contract remains backward compatible
+- any change affecting output is covered by tests

+Open an issue before proposing breaking changes.

+---